htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   the permissions of the configuration files created by the installer so the installing user has edit access and all users have read access.
   :jira:`684`

+- Fixed a bug that prevented Singularity jobs from running when the singularity binary emitted many warning messages to stderr.
+  :jira:`698`

+- Fixed a bug that could the starter to crash after transferring files under certain rare circumstances.
+This also corrected a problem which may have been causing the number of bytes transferred to be undercounted.
+  :jira:`722`

 Version 9.0.5
 -------------